MOST READ STYLE

-Don’t get us wrong: we think that presents wrapped in crisp paper, tied with colorful bows, and stowed in a stocking or under the tree during the holidays are the stuff of Christmas-cheer dreams.
+Don’t get us wrong: we think that presents wrapped in crisp paper, tied with colorful bows, and stowed in a stocking during the holidays are the stuff of wintery dreams.
 However, we’re here to make an argument for the gifts you can’t see.
 These experiences may not require any unwrapping, but the memories, photos, and stories that they will yield are invaluable.

 Whether it’s a chef-curated train ride across the countryside in Dublin; a night under the dancing Northern Lights in a traditional lavvu in Norway; or a dinner for two at one of the very best restaurants in the entire world, these experiences will make memories that last a lifetime.
 If you want to have some extra fun with these ideas, pick a small, inexpensive gift to wrap and give to the recipient, and help them guess their way to the final surprise!